LaffertyDev/gmtk_2022_dice_heroes/readme.md

 ## Todo

-* rework damage heroes so they aren't all the same
 * consider reworking how much dice cost so they increase in cost if the amount is the same